brianwisti/rgb-brain-hugo/site/content/post/2020/05/setting-up-raku-with-rakubrew.md

 Switching to moar-2020.05.1
 ````

 And what can Raku tell me about itself?
-I’ll recycle my one-liner from [a little bit ago](../../2019/11/building-rakudo-and-moarvm-on-linux.md).
+I’ll recycle my one-liner from [building-rakudo-and-moarvm-on-linux](../../2019/11/building-rakudo-and-moarvm-on-linux.md).

 ````text
 $ raku -e 'say "Yo, World!
 This is $*PERL - specifically: { ($*PERL, $*VM, $*DISTRO).map({ $_.gist })}"'